 Android is the most customizable OS not only externally but also internally.
 If you have rooted your device, you can do a plethora of things to get the most out of your phone.
-We have come with a simple build.prop tweak today to improve user interface FPs on Android devices and thus, enhance your experience.
+We have come with a simple build.prop tweak today to improve user interface FPS on Android devices and thus, enhance your experience.

 Nowadays, when experts discuss User Interfaces (UI) they mostly care about frame-rates.
 Even if the human eye can process up to 25 Frames Per Second (FPS), digital visual content must be displayed at more than 30 FPS.
 It is widely accepted that frame-rates higher than what the eye can handle can significantly improve visual content quality.
 A modern multimedia device should be able to produce at least 60 FPS on its screen, so it can render High Definition media content without sacrificing even one bit of data.

 On a multipurpose device, such as a smartphone or a tablet, a 60 FPS User Interface is not that easy to achieve.
 The very limited processing power of these devices, as well as the need for the Operating System to run heavy house-keeping tasks simultaneously, make things quite complex.
-Software must be carefully crafted so it takes full advantage of hardware and runs as fast as possible.
+The software must be carefully crafted so it takes full advantage of the hardware and runs as fast as possible.

 Google has done a great job with Android’s User Interface.
 Pixel devices feature some special kernel code additions and tweaks, so they can deliver a constant 60 FPS User Interface.
 Results are exceptional.
 Other Vendors have come with their own solutions on their high-end devices.